kraushan1997/Finbox-DBS-Raushan/README.md

 6. Docker Security Operations
 7. Docker Swarm Configuration

-For container images and build files, the project uses the Echo-Server project available at [Echo-Server-Raushan](https://github.com/kraushan1997/Echo-Server-Raushan.git).
-The provided Dockerfile has been updated and utilized for building images and running containers.
+For container images and build files, I am Using project Echo-Server project available at [Echo-Server-Raushan](https://github.com/kraushan1997/Echo-Server-Raushan.git). i forked the original project and updated Dockerfile in my replica.

 ### AMI
 - AMI: ami-085925f297f89fce1
+- OS - Ubuntu

 ## Pre-requisites
 - Install and configure Terraform
 - Install and configure AWS CLI.
 We'll need to create Access key and secret key and use in aws configure.In terraform code i'm using aws ec2 commmand so it's needed.
-- Create a .pem key and reference it in the Terraform file while creating the EC2 instance.
+- Create a .pem key file and reference it in the Terraform file while creating the EC2 instance.

 ## Actions
 1. Clone the repository: